akashas123/github-thaalam24x7-master/README.md

 - Android Native Framework

 ## APK
-The installable APK is available in the `/app` folder.
+The installable APK is available in the project folder.